Hymn writer (lyrics): John Newton

 The Amazing Grace (Favor) of God

 What exactly is grace?
 Religious people talk of grace, sing songs about grace, know that truth and grace came through Jesus yet few know what it is.
 To receive God's grace is to receive his boundless favor, attention and love.
-We receive God's precious grace, in part, because the spirit within a true believer leads him or her to obey him in spirit and in intent (1Peter 1:22).
+We receive the Eternal's precious favor, in part, because the spirit within a true believer leads him or her to obey him in spirit and in intent (1Peter 1:22).

 21 But now God's way of putting people right with himself has been revealed. . .
 22 God puts people right through their faith in Jesus Christ.
 (Romans 3)